 Cooling ramps, when the reaction temperature is allowed to cool at a user set rate can also be created.
 What's important to remember about cooling ramps, is that your controller has no capability to actively cool a reaction, the only way for a reaction to cool is to radiate heat to the atmosphere.
-So, a researcher must never set a cooling rate faster than the reaction can naturally cool.
+So, a researcher must never set a cooling rate faster than the reaction can naturally lose heat to the air around it.